-Whether you’re looking for tough multi-day treks along mountain ridges or gentler hikes meandering between pretty villages, Italy can oblige.
+Whether you’re looking for tough multi-day treks along mountain ridges or gentler hikes meandering between pretty villages, the hiking in Italy can oblige.
 The vital statistics reveal that three-quarters of Italy is hills and mountains sheltering over a thousand lakes and rivers, while its coastline stretches for more than 7,500km.
 It all adds up to one big adventure playground where the world-class cultural monuments and fine cuisine are the cherry on the cake.
 So lace up your hiking boots and hit the trail.
 Here are Italy’s hiking highlights:

-Alpe di Siusi – Dolomites
+Alpe di Siusi, Dolomites

 If you are keen to experience some serious altitude, look no further than the pinnacles of the Dolomites, staggeringly beautiful shards of rock pointing skywards, recognised by UNESCO in 2009 as worthy of the world heritage label.